Can Social Security disability be reinstated?

 If your Social Security Disability benefits ended because you had earnings and then those earnings stopped due to your disability , you can request that the SSA reinstate your benefits again without having to actually complete an entirely new Social Security Disability application.

-How do I reinstate my SSI after incarceration?
+How do I reinstate my Social Security benefits after incarceration?

 Can SSI cut you off without notice?

 The Social Security Administration sends you a letter to notify you of any changes in your status, such as beginning or ending of benefits due to ineligibility.
 The Social Security Administration cannot cut your benefits without notice .